josephv0212-wq/RetailProPOS/docs/USB_READER_GUIDE.md

 # USB Card Reader Guide

 ## Overview
-Your BBPOS AWC Walker C3X card reader is connected via **USB** instead of Bluetooth.
+Your BBPOS Chipper 3X card reader is connected via **USB** instead of Bluetooth.
 USB card readers work differently and are often easier to set up!

 ## How USB Card Readers Work